JJNod88/jjn-pp2-tbc/README.md

 9. When there is a draw, it duplicates the chosen button, even though i am just declaring userClicks in the innerhtml and the functions parenthese.
     * I had both userClick and computerChooses in the function parenthese on the actual Logic of the game.
 I removed these also, and it worked!.

+10. I wanted to add some text colour to the result section that correlated to the result.
+I added a classList, but it wasnt changing color:
+    * Because it was a class, i added the '.' - but removing this meant it worked.

+11. When i added colour to my result wording, it stayed there.
+    * Fix: setTimeOut function helped with this

 # Technologies
 Three technologies were used to build the interactive front-website website: